debiki/talkyard-prod-one/docs/setup-https.md

 Otherwise LetsEncrypt cannot verify that you own the domain name.
 [1]

 If you have some other thing listening on port 80 on the same server, then:
-You'll need to add a reverse proxy in front of Talkyard and that other thing, which listens on port 80 on behalf of both Talkyard and that other thing.
+You'll need to add a reverse proxy in front of Talkyard and that other thing.
-It should look at the HOST header and send the traffic to the correct destination (i.e. to Talkyard or to the other thing).
+This proxy would then listen on port 80 on behalf of both Talkyard and that other thing.
+The proxy should look at the HOST header and send the traffic to the correct destination (i.e. to Talkyard or to the other thing).

 You can use for example Apache or Nginx as a revese proxy.
 With Apache, you'd configure `<vhost>` blocks — one for Talkyard, and one for